Rahel12342/featureide.github.io/index.md

 <h3>Supported Java and Eclipse Versions</h3>

-<p><strong>Java 1.7 or higher is required</strong> since FeatureIDE v2.7.3.
-FeatureIDE 2.7.2 and earlier versions do only require Java 1.6.</p>
+<p><strong>Java 1.8 or higher is required</strong> since FeatureIDE v3.6.0.
+FeatureIDE v2.7.3 to v3.5.5 require at least Java 1.7.
+FeatureIDE v2.7.2 and earlier versions do only require Java 1.6.</p>

 <p>If you do not have
 <a href="http://www.eclipse.org/downloads/">Eclipse</a> installed, you might